Wednesday, 21 April 2021

 Schneider, S., Müller, T. E., Ruhr-Universität Bochum, Carbon Sources and Conversion

 Kirch, M., Amro, M., TU Bergakademie Freiberg, Institute of Drilling Engineering and Fluid Mining

-Session Chair: Jan Lillie
+Chairperson: Jan Lillie

 Traditionally, the topics of plant and occupational safety and environmental protection are presented in the HSE area.
 In the area of plant and occupational safety, concepts are presented which, on the one hand, demonstrate a methodology for enabling a working life without accidents in a complex working environment.
 Here, the individual tendencies of each employee and their resulting actions are considered.
 On the other hand, plant safety is analyzed in order to identify main hazards in advance and to initiate appropriate protective measures.
 The main maintenance of a natural gas processing plant and the protection concept required for it are presented against the background of the Corona pandemic.
 Sustainable practiced environmental protection is presented by the most modern treatment plant for oil-containing drilling cuttings and the resulting supply and logistics concept.